FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/cce_node_pool_v3.md

 * `volumetype` - (Required, String) Specifies the disk type.

+* `kms_key_id` - (Optional, String) Specifies the KMS key ID.
+This is used to encrypt the volume.

+  -> You need to create an agency (EVSAccessKMS) when disk encryption is used in the current project for the first time ever.
+  The account and permission of the created agency are `op_svc_evs` and **KMS Administrator**, respectively.

 * `extend_params` - (Optional, Map) Specifies the disk expansion parameters in key/value pair format.

 The `data_volumes` block supports: